 GO STREET ART HUNTING IN EL CARMEN NEIGHBORHOOD

-One of the best ways to experience Valencia on a budget is exploring street art in El Carmen neighborhood.
-Not only this old town neighborhood is beautiful by itself, but the artistic discoveries you make along the way make it even better.
+One of the best ways to experience the city on a budget is by exploring all the stunning street art in Valencia, especially in the El Carmen neighborhood.
+Not only this old town district is beautiful by itself, but the artistic discoveries you make along the way make it even better.

 From big murals to tiny figures, I am sure that El Carmen’s street art will put a smile on your face (I felt like a kid in a candy store).
 If you don’t want to just wander around the neighborhood, you can take a self-guided walking tour or a free walking tour.

 WALK ALONG GRAN VIA DEL MARQUES DEL TURIA AVENUE

 I’ve yet to walk in every single street in Valencia (I’ll get there one day), but I can safely say that Gran Via del Marques del Turia is one of the most charming streets in the city.
 In this avenue, you’ll find some beautiful buildings like Casa Ortega and Casa Chapa.
 You can also enjoy a variety of cafes and restaurants in the area.

 Who doesn’t love a good lookout point?
 Well, apart from the climbing part.

 Both the Quart Towers and the Serranos Towers were gateways in the ancient wall that used to surround the old city of Valencia.
 Apart from climbing them to see magnificent views of the city, you can admire their beautiful Gothic architecture.
 They both offer free admission on Sundays; otherwise, it’s 2 Euros.